metwork-framework/mfsysmon/docs/110-upgrade_guide.md

     You can use use the standard procedure even if your starting version is < 0.9 as the "patch update" is supported for all versions (without reinstalling everything).

-### What about if I have several versions of the same module?

-For this particular and complex setup, you should have several `/release_0.x/` packages repository configurations.
-Be sure not to have `/stable/` configurations.

-Then, you can use the standard procedure described at the beginning of this document to do a "patch update" of each major/minor installed version.

-**You just have to add the corresponding `-X.Y*` suffix to package update commands**

-For example: `yum update metwork-*-0.8*`

-!!! note
-    You can use use the standard procedure even if your starting version is < 0.9 as the "patch update" is supported for all versions (without reinstalling everything).